 The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention and emergency services on campus 24 hours a day.
-Comprising sworn officers, non-sworn officers and support staff, SUDPS personnel endeavor to provide a wide range of high-quality public safety services with an emphasis on service.
-Sworn officers are reserve Deputy Sheriffs with the Santa Clara County Sheriff's Office and are empowered to enforce the law in the State of California pursuant to Penal Code 836.
+Comprising sworn officers, non-sworn officers and support staff, SUDPS personnel endeavor to provide high-quality public safety services with an emphasis on service.
+Sworn officers are reserve Deputy Sheriffs with the Santa Clara County Sheriff's Office.
 SUDPS produces the Stanford Safety, Security and Fire Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The 2021 annual report can be found at police.stanford.edu/pdf/ssfr-2021.pdf.
-More information about the department and ways to stay safe while living, working and visiting the main Stanford Campus is available at police.stanford.edu or by calling the SUDPS office at 650-723-9633.
+The 2022 report can be found at police.stanford.edu/pdf/ssfr-2022.pdf.
+More information about the department and ways to stay safe while living, working and visiting at the Stanford Campus is available at police.stanford.edu or by calling the SUDPS office at 650-723-9633.
 The department is located at 233 Bonair Siding.
+Some campus departments and facilities contract additional security services that are provided by private security companies not affiliated with SUDPS.